pkdone/sharded-mongodb-docker/README.md

 sudo docker-compose up --build -d
 ```

-2. Connect to the running MongoDB cluster from the MongoDB Shell (the shell will attempt to connect to the first of the two `Mongos` endpoints):
+2. Connect to the running MongoDB cluster from the MongoDB Shell (the shell will attempt to connect to the first of the two `mongos` endpoints):

 ```
 mongosh --port 27017